cmb87/SqueezeNet/README.md

-# Plant Disease Classifier by Christian
+# Plant Disease Classifier by cmb87 using SqueezeNet
 ## Required Packages:

         matplotlib